allenlin90/alto-dashboard/README.md

    1. Numbers of switches in power a grids.
    2. Multiple valves through a pipeline.
    3. How to constrain the setup?
+   4. Does it allow users to rotate devices, pipes and gadgets? and how?
 7. What is the acceptble latency for data transmission?
+8. What's the userflow to add/remove device on floorplan?
+9. How does a user add/remove a meter card for monitoring?
+10. What will happen when a user uses cursor to hover or clicks/taps on the device in floorplan?